 The primary decision maker in your care team is you!
 Our number one goal is for you to feel empowered and in control.
 Our fertility specialist (REI) will determine the protocols and management of your cycle.
-Our team comprised of OB/GYNs, NP, PA, MA will be a part of your care team and will help you through the process, to ensure you have the best quality care and attention to detail.
+Our team of OB/GYNs, NPs, PAs, and MAs will be a part of your care team and will help you through the process, to ensure you have the best quality care and experience.

 Egg freezing does not affect your natural ability to conceive.
-We will only retrieve eggs that grew that month and will dissolve (be lost) otherwise anyway if not retrieved.
+We will only retrieve eggs that grew that month, which will dissolve (be lost) otherwise if not retrieved.

 Your eggs will be frozen by vitrification, a fast-freeze method .
 Vitrification reduces the likelihood that the fluid in the egg will form ice crystals, which could damage it.

-- Certain parts of the process can be uncomfortable depending on how sensitive you are.
-The stimulation phase, during which you are injecting yourself with hormones, is generally more of a difficult due to convenience (frequent visits, daily injections) than it is painful.
+Certain parts of the process can be uncomfortable depending on how sensitive you are.
+The stimulation phase, during which you are injecting yourself with hormones, is generally more difficult due to convenience (frequent visits, daily injections) than it is painful.
 The needles for daily injections are very thin and you inject them into the fatty tissue around your belly.
 (Don’t worry—we go over exactly how to administer these injections in great detail.
 You’re never alone during this process!)
 Sometimes, the hormone medication may cause you to feel bloated and crampy due to your body responding to medication and growing more follicles this month.
-As for the vaginal ultrasound exams, they aren’t painful, but they can be a bit uncomfortable due to the nature of the procedure.
+The vaginal ultrasound exams are not painful, but they can be a bit uncomfortable due to the nature of the procedure.

-- During the 10 to 15-minute procedure to retrieve the eggs, you will be under anesthesia and won’t feel a thing.
+During the 10-15 minute procedure to retrieve the eggs, you’ll be under anesthesia and won’t feel a thing.
 You may experience some discomfort when you wake up, like a little soreness in the vaginal area and/or some abdominal cramping, similar to how you might feel when you’re getting your period.

 We recommend you rest for the remainder of the day after the procedure.
 The vaginal soreness and cramping can last for a few days after the procedure.
 But usually, that’s it.

-In general, any healthy woman who currently has at least some healthy eggs and is not yet ready to have a baby is a good candidate for egg freezing.
-As an initial step, our physician will evaluate your specific story and review the benefits that egg freezing can realistically offer in your case while considering all factors that contribute to a successful outcome.
+In general, if you’re healthy, have at least some healthy eggs, and are not yet ready to have a baby, then you may be a good candidate for egg freezing.
+As an initial step, our physician will evaluate your history and fertility goals, and review the benefits that egg freezing can realistically offer in your case while considering all factors that contribute to a successful outcome.

 In general, the younger you are, the better (depending on other factors in addition to age).
 This is because you’ll be able to produce and freeze more eggs in one cycle, with a greater percentage of them being genetically healthy.
 Typically, you’ll get the most healthy eggs before you turn 30, slightly fewer from 30–35, and then a much smaller yield over 35.
 Keep in mind, in your mid-to-late 30s or even 40s, you can at least partially compensate for low egg-quality by freezing more eggs to increase your odds.
 This usually requires multiple egg freezing cycles, but it can give you a comparable chance of eventually achieving a healthy pregnancy to that of a younger woman who froze fewer eggs.

-That depends on several factors, the most important one being… (wait for it)… age!
+That depends on several factors, the most important one being age!
 That’s because your age at the time of freezing is the best way to predict the likelihood of any individual egg being genetically normal.